MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/site/limits.md

 ---
-title: "Limits for a Web Site &lt;limits&gt; | Microsoft Docs"
+title: "Limits for a Web Site &lt;limits&gt;"
 author: rick-anderson
-description: "Overview The &lt;limits&gt; element of the &lt;site&gt; element configures settings that limit the amount of bandwidth, the number of connections, or the con..." ms.author: iiscontent
+description: "Overview The &lt;limits&gt; element of the &lt;site&gt; element configures settings that limit the amount of bandwidth, the number of connections, or the con..." ms.date: 09/26/2016 ms.assetid: 3bc96a77-9318-4ad9-ae82-e215ecf89ad1 msc.legacyurl: /configreference/system.applicationhost/sites/site/limits msc.type: config
-manager: soshir
-ms.date: 09/26/2016
-ms.topic: article
-ms.assetid: 3bc96a77-9318-4ad9-ae82-e215ecf89ad1
-ms.technology: iis-config
-ms.prod: iis
-msc.legacyurl: /configreference/system.applicationhost/sites/site/limits
-msc.type: config
 ---